-Here is a basic tai chi meditation for beginners that you can use to learn the right mindset for tai chi.
+Here is a basic tai chi meditation for beginners.

 - Stand with your feet shoulder-width apart.
 Now take the “Holding A Ball” pose (arms in front, with one hand about a foot above the other, palms facing each other, like you’re holding a ball).

 - Now, this is where we go from tai chi to meditation.
 We want to focus the mind on the position of the body, just like you do when you’re doing mindful breathing.
 To do this, start with the energy in the palms of your hands.
 You should be able to feel qi flowing through the palms of your hands.
 It is a warm and soft energy.
 Focus your mind on that energy.
 If thoughts enter your mind, simply let them pass.

 - Stay in the same position for approximately five minutes, meditating on the energy in your hands.